reaganmcf/alexa-dynamodb-crud/README.md

 Go ahead and re-deploy the skill and ask **Alexa, Ask Voice Phonebook to delete John as a Contact**, and head back to your DynamoDB Interface and see that John was removed successfully.

-Things change up here a bit, as we are now going to implement the _Update_ functionality to change the `phone_number` property of a `Contact`
+Things change up here a bit, as we are now going to implement the _Update_ functionality to change the `phone_number` property of a `Contact`.

 ---